-HEP exists to provide support encouragement to families who have chosen to educate their children at home.
-DCS assists families in educating their children by honoring and Word parents, providing providing mentorship from opportunities, veteran homeschool moms, and encouraging families through community.
+The Home Education Program exists to provide support and encouragement to families who have chosen to educate their children at home.
+DCS assists families in educating their children by honoring God's Word and parents, providing opportunities, providing mentorship from veteran homeschool moms, and encouraging families through community.
 DCS provides record keeping, oversight, standardized testing, and academic support.
-Preschool through 8th grade is provided with an independent or a coop.
+Preschool through eighth grade is provided with an independent or a coop option.
 High school is provided with an independent or Fusion option, along with additional academic support and opportunities.